Geo. Hall & Sons

 Geo.
-Hall & Sons, more recently known as Hall's, was a soft drink manufacturer founded in 1849 in Marryatville, South Australia (a suburb of Adelaide) by English immigrant George Hall (1818-1881).
+Hall & Sons, more recently known as Halls, was a soft drink manufacturer founded in 1849 in Marryatville, South Australia (a suburb of Adelaide) by English immigrant George Hall (1818-1881).
 The plant later moved to Norwood, using water from natural springs.
 Its most well-known product was ginger beer, popularly known as "Stonie's".
 After George's death, the company continued to be owned by his descendants, until it was taken over in 1972.
-The Hall's brand name continued until 2000.
+The Halls brand name was discontinued in 2000, before being relaunched in 2023 under new ownership.

 History

 Beginnings

 Hall was born in Waldron, Sussex, England, on 19 March 1818.
 During his teenage years, He had pursued the brewing of non-alcoholic drinks as a hobby.
 After working as a laundryman for about 14 years in both England and France, Hall and his family decided to emigrate to the new colony of South Australia, arrived in Port Adelaide in 1849, and settled in the new village of Marryatville.

 Hall started producing soda water, specialising in "Stonie" ginger beer, then sold in ceramic bottles, by 1851.

 Amongst the oldest aerated water manufacturers in South Australia, in 1869 George was joined by sons Henry, Thomas and Edward in the firm, which then became known as Geo.
 Hall & Sons.
 In 1872 they moved from the Marryatville site to larger premises, a former soap and candle factory on the corner of Edward Street and the Norwood Parade, where their major competitor was W Woodroofe & Son.

 By 1970, Hall & Sons produced 30,000 bottles an hour.